Undergraduate

 Academic Requirements

 Students in the Freedom Studies minor complete 18 credit hours, with 12 hours at the 300 level or higher.
-Students must take at least one class from each of the topic areas.
-No more than three FS classes may count toward the minor.
+Students must take at least one class from each of the topic areas and no more than three FS classes may count toward the minor.
+A grade of C- or higher is required in all courses applied toward the minor.

 Freedom and Economics